foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-3.md

 ### MO2's Virtual File System

-Arguably the most exciting feature of the original Mod Organizer was the **Virtual File System**, for **VFS** for short.
+Arguably the most exciting feature of Mod Organizer and its successor, Mod Organizer 2, is the **Virtual File System**, for **VFS** for short.
 Over the years, Nexus Mod Manager and its successor, Vortex, implemented similar functionalities although the modern Mod Organizer 2 remains the champion of asset managers.

 Here is how it works: